nicpenning/PowerCuckoo/README.md

  - Windows 7+
  - Outlook 2010+
  - PowerShell
- - SaveEmailCuckoo.ps1
- - curl.exe
+ - Cuckoo 2.0+

 Setup

- - Create a PowerCuckoo directory and store PowerCuckoo.ps1, SaveEmailCuckoo.ps1, and curl.exe in that direcory.

-Note: Not fully functioning.
+ - Download PowerCuckoo.ps1
+ - Run ./PowerCuckoo.ps1

+Note: Should work!
+Try it out!

 What works:
  - Reading a specific email folder to look for URLs or Attachments